uriel-reyes/sellertools/README.md

 # sellertools

 sellertools is an early marketplace seller dashboard proof of concept built on the commercetools Merchant Center Apps framework.
-It empowers store owners to manage their store operations efficiently, providing a dedicated dashboard for sellers with store-based authentication and comprehensive order management capabilities.
+It empowers store owners to manage their store operations efficiently, providing a dedicated dashboard for sellers with store-based authentication, comprehensive order management capabilities, and product selection management.

 ## Purpose